ObolNetwork/charon/README.md

 ### Install Githooks
 We use `pre-commit hooks` to ensure that pull requests adhere to a minimum standard and are consistent.
 To install:
 - Follow installation instructions [here](https://pre-commit.com/#installation)
 - Once installed, run `pre-commit install` in the project's root directory.
-This will setup the hooks
+This will setup the hooks.
+- NOTE: If you don't want to run hooks on every commit, simply disable it by `pre-commit uninstall`

 ### Compile and Test Locally